-WGS Graduate Student Handbook
+WGSS Graduate Student Handbook

-WGS Graduate Student Handbook: This handbook is, in essence, your "rules of the road" for the MA program in Women's and Gender Studies.
+WGSS Graduate Student Handbook: This handbook is, in essence, your "rules of the road" for the MA program in Women's and Gender Studies.
 Information on what is required for each stage of the program is contained in it.

 Forms for WGS Graduate Students

 Graduate Committee Form: This form is for students who have selected either the thesis track.
 Once you have found a thesis director, you will fill out this form and have the thesis director sign off on it.
 When you and your thesis director have selected your committee members, they will also sign this form.

 Thesis Approval Form: Graduate students ready to defend the thesis will need to fill out this form online and then take it to the oral defense to gather committee members' signatures after successfully defending the thesis.
 File a copy, complete with signatures, with the WGSS Graduate Director before submitting the signed original to the Office of Graduate Studies.

 Graduate Assistantship Application: Use this form to apply for a graduate assistantship in WGSS.

 USF Tampa Graduate Catalog: All policies pertaining to the Office of Graduate Studies (formerly the USF Graduate School) can be found here.